netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 **netbox_sites.csv**

-So just paste them in and this time set the status of them to be active, click submit and that's the import completed.
+So just paste them in and this time the status is set to active, click submit and that's the import completed.
 Then click on sites and here is the full list of sites including the planned new site in Brisbane.

 ### Locations

 So now the sites are set up, the next step is to add the locations - to re-cap, a location can be any logical subdivision within a building, such as a floor or a room.
 All Branch sites have a single location for IT equipment (the Comms Room) and the Corporate sites have the comms room plus an additional location within them (the on premises data center).

-So once again Susan can manually add the the location in the new Brisbane site, and use the bulk upload for the other sites from CSV data.
+So once again we can manually add the the location in the new Brisbane site, and use the bulk upload for the other sites from CSV data.
 So from locations click 'add' and then select the site as Brisbane, the name is Comms Room, status is 'planned', pop in a description of 'Main IT Suite'. then lastly the tenant group is Departments and the tenant at this location is the Consulting department.
 OK, so go ahead and click create on that, and there is the new location all set up.

 OK, so now click Locations and then the upload button for the bulk import of the rest of the locations. we'll set the headers to site, name, slug, status, tenant, and description, and paste in the rest of data.
 Notice how for the London and Chicago sites there are 2 locations - the 2nd one being the on-premises data center.